naxy-dong/AP-CSA/README.md

 # AP-CSA
-This repo contains exercises of my AP CSA work
+This repo contains exercises of my AP CSA work and many examples of demonstating concepts in each units.